metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Once initialized, the key share generator object MUST automatically generate its base secrets by:

-- Obtaining a sufficient amount of randomness from a cryptographically strong source
+- Obtaining a sufficient amount of randomness from a cryptographically secure source
-- Generating `key_shares_threshold` private/public keypairs (`base_secrets`) from this randomness, using the [BLS12-381 keypair generation algorithm](#bls12-381-keypair-generation-algorithm)
+- Use the obtained randomness to generate `key_shares_threshold` private/public keypairs (`base_secrets`), using the [BLS12-381 keypair generation algorithm](#bls12-381-keypair-generation-algorithm)

 _Note_: The `base_secrets` MUST NOT be derived from deterministic or low-entropy seeds such as hierarchical deterministic (HD) paths or mnemonic phrases.
 Exposure of such seeds would enable an attacker to reconstruct all key shares, compromising the entire distributed key.